Responsible Disclosure Policy

 Reporting a vulnerability in a good faith and by academical/private research is possible through our Responsible Disclosure Policy and is not going to be penalized.
 Targeted, malicious or persistent attacks, however, are strictly forbidden and will be reported to the relevant authorities in accordance with the relevant laws.

 If you are an existing u-blox customer, you can submit a vulnerability/security issue report creating a support ticket in u-blox support portal.

-Do not send us any issue information in the initial email.
+When reporting a security issue through email, do not send us any issue information in the initial message.
 Instead, send us the following information: